 But finally, when you get to actually eat this cake, I’ll say it again… it’s sooo worth it!
 And the second time you make it goes faster than the first.
 Which sounds like a perfect reason to make it at least twice – so there’s that! 😉

 Oh – and changing the name.
-Because it tastes so much like Strawberry Shortcake – I had to change the name!
+Because it tastes so much like Strawberry Shortcake – I had to change the name to Strawberry Shortcake Cake!

 One last thing… you may not have ever used mascarpone cheese.
 Don’t be afraid of it.
 It gives a very unique flavor that is just to die for.
-In fact, while you’re buying some, get enough to make Tiramisu:
+I think most grocery stores carry it these days and I bought it at good ole Walmart.
+Speaking of, while you’re buying some, get enough to make Tiramisu:

 You can thank me later 😀

 Alrighty… so are you ready?
-Because strawberries are in season right now – so don’t waste any time… go make this now!!
+Because strawberries are in season right now – so don’t waste any time… go make this Strawberry Shortcake Cake now!!

 For the strawberries:

 - 3 pints fresh strawberries, rinsed and hulled (about 5 cups)

 - 2 teaspoon finely grated lemon zest

 For the cake: